Federico1976/angular-i18n-svg-script-resourceurl-poc/README.md

 ## Summary

+Disclosure status
+Reported to Google OSS VRP.
+Closed as duplicate.

 This repository contains a private proof-of-concept for a security issue in Angular involving the interaction between:

 - Angular i18n translated attributes;